mocktools/go-smtp-mock/README.md

 ## License

-The golang library is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This golang package is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct